Icalma Lake

 Icalma Lake is a lake of glacial origin located in the Andes of the La Araucanía Region of Chile.
 A hamlet on the southern shore of the lake is also called Icalma.
 About 3 km from the hamlet is Icalma Pass, 1307 m in elevation and on the border with Argentina.
 The pass is traversed by a road, unpaved in Chile in 2017 and sometimes impassable during the Southern Hemisphere winter due to heavy snows.
-Icalma Airport is located 9 km northeast of the hamlet.
+Icalma Airport is located 9 km northeast of the hamlet and some 8 kilometres (5.0 mi) from the border with Argentina.

 Icalma Lake is connected to the Laguna Chica de Icalma (Little Lake of Icalma) by a short stream about 300 m long.
 The two lakes together have a surface area of 11.7 km2.
 Icalma Lake drains northeastwards by way of a 10 km long river named Rukanuco.
 Icalma Lake and nearby Galletué Lake are the sources of the Bio Bio River.

-Flora and Fauna
+Flora and fauna

 The most abundant species of fish in the lake is the brown trout.
 The lake also has a population of rainbow trout.
 Neither species is native to Chile.

 The lake and village are in the ecoregion of the Valdivian Temperate Rain Forest.
 The monkey-puzzle tree (Araucaria araucana) locally called "pehuen" is the most distinctive of the tree species in the forest.